The Bayesian Origin of the Probability Weighting Function in Human Representation of Probabilities: Experimental Methods and Supplementary Results

-We report the Summed $\Delta$AICc metric only for parametric model variants, since it penalizes model complexity and is not straightforward to apply to nonparametric models.

-\subsection{Details on Categorical and Analytical Fitting}
+\subsubsection{Details on Categorical and Analytical Fitting}

 ~ When modeling motor noise, there are two main ways to compute the likelihood of an observed value given the model-predicted $\hat{\theta}_m$.
 One way is using treat the response value as continuous, we refer to this way as analytical; the other way involves discretizing bins, which is referred to as categorical.
-In JRF and adaption data, we applied both versions in modelling motor noise in the proportion responses, and in DMR pricing task, we applied the same idea to the Certainty Equivalent (CE) responses.
+In JRF and adaption data, we applied both versions in modelling motor noise in the proportion responses, and in DMR pricing task, we applied the same idea to the Certainty Equivalent (CE) responses. \paragraph{JRF and Adaptation Task} \textbf{Analytical Version.} We treat responses as continuous and assume they are drawn from a Gaussian centered on the Bayesian estimate $\hat{p}(m)$ with variance $\sigma_{\text{motor}}^2$.
+Because responses are bounded by the grid $[r_{\min}, r_{\max}]$, the Gaussian is truncated and normalized using the corresponding CDF values.
+This gives the exact continuous likelihood, though it can be numerically unstable when the motor variance is very small.
+Finally, we mix this motor likelihood with a uniform component to account for guessing: